b-k/Noras_book_group/README.md

 ## V Action

+#### 31 The traditional substitution of making for acting

+"The classic author on this matter is still Adam Smith, to whom the only legitimate function of government is 'the defence of the rich against the poor, or of those who have some property against those who have none at all.' (op.cit., II, 198ff; for the quotation see II, 203)." [p 220, fn56.]

 #### 32 The process character of action

 Because action is social, and we can't control others, all action has unpredictable